sjhloco/add_dhcp_dns_ise_entry/README.md

 -Add on-demand pytest to check agaisnt DNS and DHCP servers **COMPLETED**

+**NOT STARTED**
+Add to initial check to make sure no duplicate entires in the CSV Do some real performance testing of adding 50, 100, 200 entries in one go

 ### 5a. cisco_ise.py: check against ISE
 **NOT STARTED**
 -Build test ISE lab